joshcampbell/dotfiles/PLAN.md

 - vagrant file (easily build windows/osx guest os)
   - CLI and X versions
 - ubuntu / centos agnosticism
+- symlink files rather than copying them? certain tradeoffs
+  - (like requiring a checkout of this repo on the target system)
+  - would require .vimrc.local etc etc

 # vim